aaronhuggins/node-x12/README.md

 **Example 5: Select values from a loop series**<br />
 `FOREACH("LX")=>MAN02:MAN01["CP"]`

+### Gotchas
+Implementers of ASC X12 are not guaranteed to conform completely to spec.
+There are scenarios that this library WILL NOT be able to handle and WILL NEVER be added.
+Despite the addition of functionality beyond the base parser from the original libray, the goal of this library is to remain a simple implementation of the spec.
+Some examples of scenarios this library won't handle:
+- Control characters in the content of an element
+- Mixed encrypted/non-encrypted documents
+- Missing elements in XYZ tag

+Such issues should be resolved between a user of this library and the implementer of ASC X12 documents they are working with.

+A scenario we are looking to fix in the immediate future: fat EDI documents.
+These are documents we define as having multiple, complete, valid documents in a single file.
+This library will eventually split such a file into an array of X12Interchange objects.
+Currently, a user of this library will need to handle that logic on their own or work with their implementer.

 ## Documentation
 Additional documentation can be found in the wiki.
 Currently, it is out-of-date.
 Future documentation is slated to be self-hosted within the repository, and generated from JSDoc.
 Please keep an eye out for a documentation over-haul in the near future.